 Too-early for those of us left behind – the suicide survivors.
 Untimely – really, there’s never a good time to die this way.
 Unexpected (most of the time).
 Unbelievable, to those of us who don’t have serious suicidal thoughts.

-We feel abandoned & anguished, overwhelmed, distraught & distressed.
-We’re left with the unimaginable task of picking up the pieces, & the exhausting Ten Thousand What Ifs.
+We often feel abandoned, angry & anguished, overwhelmed, distraught & distressed.
+We’re left with the unimaginable task of picking up the pieces, & facing the exhausting Ten Thousand What Ifs.
 Intense grief can persist for a long time – way beyond what’s considered ‘normal’.

 For the living, so many things feel unfinished, unsaid, regretted, undone (…although let’s let go right away of the notion that all will be finished, said, & wrapped up without regret even in the ‘well-lived’ life: there will always be things left undone).